About The Study

 The SUMMIT Study is one of the largest genomic research programmes ever to be conducted in the UK.
 One of its goals is to develop and evaluate a novel blood test for the early detection of multiple types of cancer.

-The study will enrol people who currently smoke or have smoked regularly in the past (Group A) and people without a significant smoking history or who have never smoked (Group B).
+The study will enrol people who currently smoke or have smoked regularly in the past.
 By inviting eligible people to participate, GPs can help support this important effort with minimal impact on their practice workflow.
 Please see our 5 minute information film for healthcare professionals for more information.